Ken Read

-Kenneth John Read CM (born November 6, 1955) is one of the most respected sport leaders in Canada.
-This World Cup alpine ski racer from Canada was a specialist in the downhill and a two-time Olympian.
+Kenneth John Read CM (born November 6, 1955) is a former World Cup alpine ski racer from Canada.
+He was a specialist in the downhill and a two-time Olympian.
 He won five World Cup races during his ten-year international career, all in downhill.

-Read grew up in Vancouver, Kingston, and Calgary, and currently resides in Calgary and Canmore.
-He is the father of World Cup alpine racers Erik and Jeffrey Read.
+Read grew up in Vancouver, Kingston, and Calgary, and currently resides in Canmore.
+He is the father of World Cup alpine racers Erik and Jeffrey Read and well known freeski athlete Kevyn Read.

 Ski racing

-Read was a member of the Canadian alpine ski team from 1973 to 1983 and competed in two Olympic Winter Games.
+Read was a member of the Canadian alpine ski team from 1973 to 1983, competing for nine seasons on the FIS Alpine Ski World Cup.
+He competed in two Olympic Winter Games and two FIS Alpine World Ski Championships.
 A lifelong Calgary resident, Read was part of the "Crazy Canucks", the Canadian downhill team of the late 1970s and early 1980s, that consistently challenged the Europeans with a daring racing style.
 Canadian Corner, a section of the Lauberhorn near Wengen in Switzerland - the heavily twisting curve at the left-hand transition to the Alpweg is named after the Crazy Canucks, as both Dave Irwin and Ken Read fell here in 1976.

-Read's first World Cup top ten finish came in January 1975 in a combined event at Kitzbühel.
-Later that calendar year, he became the first Canadian (and North American) to win a men's World Cup downhill race, in Val-d'Isère, France on December 7, 1975, where he was one of four Canadians to finish in the top ten.
+Read's first World Cup top ten finish came in his first season on the World Cup Tour in January 1975 in a combined event at Kitzbühel.

+The following season, he achieved a Canadian first, becoming the first Canadian male to win a World Cup event in any sport - summer or winter.

+On December 7, 1975, in the opening downhill of the 1975-76 World Cup Tours, he placed 1st in the Criterium de la Premiere Neige at Val-d'Isère, France.
+This was also a competition for North American men, as a first win in World Cup downhill.
+Read led four Canadians to finish in the top ten.

 Read went on to win four more World Cup downhill races and his point total for the 1980 season placed him second in the downhill final standings.
 He was the first non-European to win both the Austrian downhill Hahnenkamm at Kitzbühel, and the Swiss race Lauberhorn at Wengen.
 These two victories complemented his 1978 win at Les Houches near Chamonix, France, in the Arlberg-Kandahar, ski racing's oldest classic event.
 Another victory in January 1979 at Morzine was disallowed because of a non-conforming suit due to a manufacturing flaw.
 His outstanding season in 1980 was marred by an unfortunate binding release, just fifteen seconds into the Olympic downhill where he was considered the gold-medal favourite.